 This course offers a general overview of intellectual property law in Canada, from a practical perspective.
 It explores trade secrets and patentable inventions, how to recognize and protect trademarks, when copyright applies and when it’s infringed, and reviews typical license terms.
-Students will learn the forms of intellectual property protection available, and why it’s important to their future careers and/or business ventures with course developer, Morgan Jarvis.
+Students will learn the forms of intellectual property protection available, and why it’s important to their future careers and/or business ventures.

 Course Learning Outcomes (CLO)

 By the end of this course, students should be able to:

 - CLO 1: Identify what IP applies to protect various subject matter.

 - CLO 2: Explain the appropriate steps to ensure various forms of IP protection.

 - CLO 3: Identify issues in Non-Disclosure Agreements (NDAs) and confidentiality clauses, specifically when applied to IP protection.

 - CLO 4: Analyze options for commercializing and/or sharing IP for particular subject matter and desires of ‘inventor’/owner.

 - CLO 5: Construct a license clause to reflect particular IP sharing/licensing desires to a professional standard.

 - CLO 6: Apply appropriate rationale for mode of protection.